AreebIdrees/selection-sorting/README.md

 Title->Selection Sorting

-Aim->To learn about objrct oriented programming in C++(about bubble sorting)
+Aim->To learn about objrct oriented programming in C++

-Theory->Bubble Sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
-The pass through the list is repeated until the list is sorted.
+Theory->Selection Sort is a simple and intuitive sorting algorithm.
+It works by repeatedly selecting the minimum element from the unsorted portion of the array and swapping it with the element at the beginning of the unsorted portion.

 Algorithm :
 start=>Create a function selection(arr, size)=>Initialize an integer array arr with the elements to be sorted=>Call the selection function to sort the array arr=>Print the sorted array arr=>End